DPDK/dpdk/doc/guides/nics/mlx5.rst

 - When using DV/Verbs flow engine (``dv_flow_en`` = 1/0 respectively),
   match on SPI field in ESP header for group 0 is supported from ConnectX-7.

+- Matching on SPI field in ESP header is supported over the PF only.

 - Flex item:

   - Hardware support: **NVIDIA BlueField-2** and **NVIDIA BlueField-3**.